RAG 13 min read

 Key Takeaways

-• Clean, structured web content is absolutely critical for effective LLM RAG pipelines, preventing hallucinations and ensuring accurate responses.
+• Clean, structured web content is absolutely critical for effective LLM RAG pipelines , over 80% of web content is unstructured and needs preprocessing to prevent hallucinations

-• Preparing extracted data involves careful chunking, adding relevant metadata, and establishing refresh strategies to keep your RAG system current.
+• Preparing extracted data involves careful chunking, metadata enrichment, and refresh strategies to keep your RAG system current

 Retrieval Augmented Generation (RAG) refers to an architecture for LLM RAG pipelines that grounds LLM responses in external, authoritative data, thereby improving factual accuracy and reducing the likelihood of hallucinations.
 These systems typically see a 10-20% improvement in factual accuracy compared to pure generative models by providing up-to-date, domain-specific information that wasn’t included in the LLM’s original training data.